ramgilead/ExploringC-/README.md

 # ExploringC++
-A series of code snippets to explore the C++ programming langauge
+A series of code snippets to explore the C++ programming language